A Social Network Analysis of Occupational Segregation: A model of occupational segregation

 Our departure from the earlier frameworks raises legitimate questions about the assumed timing of the education choice.
 Are crucial career decisions made before or after job contacts are formed?
 One might be tempted to answer: both.
-Of course everyone is born with family ties, and in early school and in the neighborhood children form more ties.
-It is also known that peer-group pressure among children has a strong effect on decisions to, for instance, smoke or engage in criminal activities and, no doubt, family and early friends do form a non-negligible source of influence when making crucial career decisions.
+Of course everyone is born with family ties, and both in early school and in the neighborhood children form more ties, etc. It is also known that peer-group pressure among children has a strong effect on decisions to, for instance, smoke or engage in criminal activities and, no doubt, family and early friends do form a non-negligible source of influence when making crucial career decisions.
 However, we argue that most \textit{job-relevant contacts} (the so called 'instrumental ties') are made later, for instance at the\ university, or early at the workplace, hence after a specialized career track had been chosen.
-In spite of the fact that those ties are typically not as strong as family ties, they are more likely to provide relevant information on vacancies to job seekers; Granovetter (1973, 1985) provides convincing evidence that job seekers more often receive crucial job information from acquaintances ("weak ties"),\ rather than from family or very close friends ("strong ties").
-If the vast majority of such instrumental ties are formed after the individual embarked on a (irreversible)\ career, then it is justified to consider a model in which the job contact network is formed after making a career choice.
+In spite of the fact that those ties are typically not as strong as family ties, they are more likely to provide relevant information on vacancies to job seekers; \citet{Granovetter 1973,Granovetter 1995} and much subsequent literature provide convincing evidence that job seekers more often receive crucial job information from acquaintances ("weak ties"),\ rather than from early family or close childhood friends ("strong ties").
+If a majority of instrumental ties are formed after the individual embarked on a (irreversible)\ career, then it is justified to consider a model in which the job contact network is formed after making a career choice.